Seiger/sCommerce/README.md

 # Welcome to sCommerce!

-**sCommerce** is a set of e-commerce tools for Evolution CMS.
-The sCommerce package allows you to use Evolution CMS as a platform for online commerce with all the necessary tools.
+**sCommerce** stands as a comprehensive suite of **e-commerce** tools meticulously crafted for Evolution CMS.
+Tailored to empower Evolution CMS users, this dynamic package seamlessly integrates with the CMS platform, transforming it into a robust foundation for online commerce.
+With a focus on delivering all the necessary tools, **sCommerce** equips users with the essential features required to establish and manage a thriving **e-commerce** presence.
+Whether you are a developer, website administrator, or content management enthusiast, **sCommerce** provides a streamlined solution, unlocking the potential of Evolution CMS for seamless and efficient **online commerce**.

 ## Features

+- [ ] Order Management.
-- [ ] Orders list.
+- [ ] Order Status Management.
-- [x] Products catalog.
+- [x] Products Catalog.
-- [ ] Filters.
+- [ ] Dynamic Filters for Product Search.
-- [ ] Promo codes.
+- [ ] Promo Code System.
-- [ ] List of orders.
+- [ ] Customer Reviews and Ratings.
-- [ ] Order statuses.
+- [ ] Multi-currency Support.
-- [ ] Integration with payment systems.
+- [ ] Integration with Payment Systems.
-- [ ] Integration with warehouses.
+- [ ] Integration with Warehouses.
-- [ ] Integration with trading platforms.
+- [ ] Integration with Trading Platforms.
-- [x] Integrated with sLang.
+- [x] sLang Integration.
-- [x] Integrated with sGallery.
+- [x] sGallery Integration.
-- [x] Integrated with sMultisite.
+- [x] sMultisite Integration.
+- [ ] Advanced Analytics and Reporting.
+- [ ] Personalized Recommendations.
+- [ ] Social Media Integration.
+- [ ] AI-Powered Product Search.
+- [ ] Flexible Product Bundles.
+- [ ] Automated Email Marketing.
+- [ ] Wishlist and Favorites.

 ## Minimum requirements